followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxScrollable/3 Methods/scrollWidth().md

 ===================================================================

 <!--shortDescription-->
-Returns the width of the scrollable content in pixels.
+Gets the scrollable content's width in pixels.
 <!--/shortDescription-->

 <!--returnType-->Number<!--/returnType-->
 <!--returnDescription-->
-The value of the content width in pixels.
+The content's width in pixels.
 <!--/returnDescription-->

 <!--fullDescription-->